Skip to main content

 To prevent known fraud methods from recurring, we intend to make you familiar with some known fraud cases.
 If you have been the victim of a fraud not listed here, please contact us via email [email protected] so that we can add it to the list.
 The list so far:

-• You are offered a job where you have to transfer money to Coinmerce, buy cryptocurrency and send it to a customer of the company you work for.
+• You are offered a job where you have to transfer money to Coinmerce, buy cryptocurrency and send it to a 'customer' of the company you work for.

 • You send Bitcoin or another cryptocurrency for investment to a wallet managed by a third party.
 The party promises you a consistent and nice return on your investment.
 Always do proper research on this party before sending anything to them.